Highlights from the Ratings and Financial Report for Ford Motor Company (F)

 Barclays gave a rating of “Overweight” to F, setting the target price at $16 in the report published on March 19th of the current year.

-Volatility was left at 2.69%, however, over the last 30 days, the volatility rate increased by 2.28%, as shares sank -5.52% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.51% upper at present.
+Volatility was left at 2.87%, however, over the last 30 days, the volatility rate increased by 2.71%, as shares sank -3.19% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.75% lower at present.

 Insider Trading